Sell Online With an eCommerce Platform

 So, you’ll have a lot of competition paired with a low-profit margin on eBay.

-This fast-growing online selling marketplace is relatively new to the e-commerce industry.
-However, it hosts over 22 million items, and this number is exploding rapidly.
+This fast-growing online selling marketplace is relatively new to the e-commerce industry but is quickly becoming a popular eBay alternative.
+It hosts over 22 million items, and this number is exploding rapidly.
 Possibly because Bonanza is one of the easiest-selling platforms to use.

 Bonanza is similar to Amazon and eBay, where the sky’s the limit to what you can sell.
 And according to Bonanza, items that are quirky or unique tend to sell better.
 In fact, their slogan is “Find everything but the ordinary.”
 So, if you’re a super niche business, this may be just the e-commerce platform for you!

 Also, Bonanza doesn’t make money until the seller does.
 For this reason, you’ll see much higher profit margins.
-It’s free to list items, and the average fee per sale is as little as 3.5%, which is considerably less than Amazon and eBay.
+It offers free listings, and the average fee per sale is as little as 3.5%, which is considerably less than Amazon and eBay.

 Although Bonanza’s monthly traffic is lower than Ebay’s and certainly Amazon’s, the ratio of shoppers to sellers on the platform is much higher: 1,300 to 1 on Bonanza versus 10 to 1 on eBay.